Category Archives: Portuguese Royals

 • Isabel Luísa of Braganza, Princess of Beira (1669 – 1690), unmarried, was the heir presumptive to the throne of Portugal until 1689 when her half-brother, the future João V, King of Portugal was born, died from smallpox at the age of twenty-one

 João was well educated.
-His governess was the Portuguese noblewoman Maria de Lencastre, Marquise of Unhão who was later the governess for João’s younger brothers Francisco, António, and Manuel.
+His governess was the Portuguese noblewoman Maria de Lencastre, Marquise of Unhão, later the governess for João’s younger brothers Francisco, António, and Manuel.
 The Jesuit priest Father Luís Gonzaga was in charge of the education of Pedro II’s sons.
 He taught them military science, politics, astronomy, nautical studies, mathematics, and history.
 As the heir to the throne, João was mentored in political affairs by Luís da Cunha, a prominent Portuguese diplomat.

 João’s mother Maria Sophia of Neuburg; Credit – Wikipedia

 On August 4, 1699, when João was nearly ten years old, his 32-year-old mother Maria Sophia died from erysipelas, a bacterial infection of the skin that can spread to other areas of the body through the bloodstream.
 His mother’s death caused changes in João’s behavior.
 He became withdrawn and depressed.
-His paternal aunt Catherine of Braganza, the widow of King Charles II of England, had returned to Portugal to live in 1693.
-Catherine took over the responsibilities of caring for João and remained his main female role model until her death in 1705.
+His paternal aunt Catherine of Braganza, the widow of King Charles II of England, returned to Portugal to live in 1693.
+Catherine took over the responsibilities of caring for João and remained his main female role model until she died in 1705.

 João’s father Pedro II, King of Portugal; Credit – Wikipedia